-Unless otherwise indicated in this prospectus supplement and the accompanying base shelf prospectus, all dollar amounts and references to "\$" or "US\$" are to U.S. dollars and references to "C\$" are to Canadian dollars.
+Unless otherwise indicated in this prospectus supplement and the accompanying base shelf prospectus all dollar amounts and references to "S" or "US\$" are to U.S. dollars and references to "C\$" are to Canadian dollars.
 This prospectus supplement, the accompanying base shelf prospectus and the documents incorporated by reference herein and therein contain translations of some Canadian dollar amounts into U.S. dollars solely for your convenience.

-In this prospectus supplement, unless the context otherwise requires or otherwise expressly states, all references to "we," "us," "our" or similar terms, as well as references to "Zymeworks" or the "Company," (i) for periods until the completion of the Redomicile Transactions (as defined below), refer to Zymeworks BC Inc. (formerly known as "Zymeworks Inc."), or Zymeworks BC, either alone or together with its wholly owned subsidiaries, Zymeworks Biopharmaceuticals Inc., Zymeworks Pharmaceuticals Limited, Zymeworks Inc. (formerly known as Zymeworks Delaware Inc.), Zymeworks CallCo ULC, or CallCo, Zymeworks ExchangeCo Ltd., or ExchangeCo, and Zymeworks Management Inc. and (ii) for periods after the completion of the Redomicile Transactions, refer to Zymeworks Inc., either alone or together with its subsidiaries, including, as applicable, Zymeworks BC, Zymeworks Biopharmaceuticals Inc., Zymeworks Pharmaceuticals Limited, CallCo, ExchangeCo, Zymeworks Management Inc., Zymeworks Zanidatamab Inc., and Zymeworks Lifesciences Pte.
-Ltd. In the accompanying base shelf prospectus, unless the context otherwise requires, references to "we," "us," "our" or similar terms, as well as references to "Zymeworks" or the "Company," refer to Zymeworks BC Inc., either alone or together with its wholly-owned subsidiary as of the date of the base shelf prospectus, Zymeworks Biopharmaceuticals Inc.
+In this prospectus supplement, unless the context otherwise requires, all references to "we," "us," "our" or similar terms, as well as references to "Zymeworks" or the "Company," (i) for periods until the completion of Redomicile Transactions (as defined below), refer to Zymeworks BC Inc., either alone or together with its wholly-owned subsidiaries, Zymeworks Biopharmaceuticals Inc., Zymeworks Pharmaceuticals Limited, Zymeworks Inc. (formerly known as Zymeworks Delaware Inc.), Zymeworks CallCo ULC, Zymeworks ExchangeCo Ltd. ("ExchangeCo") and Zymeworks Management Inc. and (ii) for periods after the completion of Redomicile Transactions, refer to Zymeworks Inc., either alone or together with our subsidiaries, Zymeworks BC Inc., or Zymeworks BC, Zymeworks Biopharmaceuticals Inc., Zymeworks Pharmaceuticals Limited, Zymeworks CallCo ULC, ExchangeCo and Zymeworks Management Inc. In the accompanying base shelf prospectus, unless the context otherwise requires, references to "we," "us," "our" or similar terms, as well as references to "Zymeworks" or the "Company," refer to Zymeworks BC Inc., either alone or together with its wholly-owned subsidiary as of the date of the base shelf prospectus, Zymeworks Biopharmaceuticals Inc. Furthermore, except as otherwise indicated, references to "Merck," "Lilly," "BMS," "GSK," "Daiichi Sankyo," "Janssen," "LEO,"

-Furthermore, except as otherwise indicated, references to "Merck," "BMS," "GSK," "Daiichi Sankyo," "Janssen," "LEO," "BeiGene," "Iconic," "Pfizer," "Atreca" and "Jazz" refer to Merck Sharp & Dohme Research GmbH, Celgene Corporation and Celgene Alpine Investment Co.
+"BeiGene," "Iconic," "Pfizer," "Atreca" and "Jazz" refer to Merck Sharp & Dohme Research GmbH, Eli Lilly and Company, Celgene Corporation and Celgene Alpine Investment Co.
 LLC (now a Bristol-Myers Squibb company), GlaxoSmithKline Intellectual Property Development Limited, Daiichi Sankyo Co., Ltd., Janssen Biotech, Inc., LEO Pharma A/S, BeiGene Ltd., Iconic Therapeutics, Inc., Pfizer Inc., Atreca, Inc. and Jazz Pharmaceuticals Ireland Limited, respectively.

-We own or have rights to trademarks, service marks or trade names that we use in connection with the operation of our business.
-In addition, our names, logos and website names and addresses are our service marks or trademarks.
-Our registered trademarks include Azymetric, Zymeworks, ZymeCAD, EFECT, ZymeLink and the phrase "Building Better Biologics".
-The other trademarks, trade names and service marks appearing in this prospectus supplement, the accompanying base shelf prospectus and documents incorporated by reference herein and therein are the property of their respective owners.
+The names Azymetric, Zymeworks, ZymeCAD, EFECT, ZymeLink and the phrase "Building Better Biologics" are our registered trademarks.
+Other trademarks, product names and company names appearing in this prospectus supplement, the accompanying base shelf prospectus and documents incorporated by reference herein and therein are the property of their respective owners.
 Solely for convenience, the trademarks, service marks, tradenames and copyrights referred to in this prospectus supplement are listed without the ©, ® and TM symbols, but we will assert, to the fullest extent under applicable law, our rights or the rights of the applicable licensors to these trademarks, service marks and tradenames.